tsvbits/tsvbits.github.io/src/pages/flash-viewer-story/index.md

 ## Going open source

-I've just wrote a few emails recently with idea to publish code of the [PageFX at github](https://github.com/GrapeCity/pagefx).
-And there were no conerns with that from HQ side.

-BTW in 2013 I have already discussed opening source of PageFX and on that moment company was not ready by some reasons.

 I think this project might be interesting for education purposes for Microsoft Research students or any other universities.

 BTW in 2009 I've made an experimental branch with a lot of interesting changes but they probably are not stable since not used in production: